andrescarmona/SeriesTV/README.md

 # SeriesTV
-Python Class introduction to github
+Python class exercise as introduction to github